 Which industries recruit LLM graduates?

-The degree holders can check the following list of organizations and institutions –
+The degree holders can check the following list of organizations and institutions that recruit LLM graduates –

 6. International Organizations such as the UN or UNICEF